skandikonda123/personal-blog/_posts/_posts/2023-02-08-Week2python.md

-This week, I learned about the following data types in Python:
+This week, I learned about the following [datatypes](https://github.com/skandikonda123/personal-blog/blob/main/_posts/python_codes/datatypes.py) in Python:

 1. `int`: Positive or negative whole numbers, such as -10, 0, or 10.